Shippable/docs/sources/deploy/deploy-mvp-1.md

-page_main_title: Deploying a single container application to a container orchestration service.
+page_main_title: Deploying a single container application to a container orchestration service using blueGreen strategy.
 main_section: Deploy
 sub_section: How To

-# Deploying a single container application to a container orchestration service.
+# Deploying a single container application to a container orchestration service using blueGreen strategy.

 This page will describe how you can use the [Shippable assembly lines platform](/platform/overview/) to deploy a single container application to a container orchestration service like Amazon ECS, GKE or Docker Cloud.